 In diafiltration, water is added to the retentate and the new mixture undergoes a second round of ultrafiltration.

-Around this same time (late 60s - early 70s), another whey refining process was gaining popularity -- ion exchange resin.
+Around this same time (late 60's - early 70's), another whey refining process was gaining popularity -- ion exchange resin.
 This process uses chemical reagents (such as hydrochloric acid or sodium hydroxide) to adjust the pH of whey and separate out the protein.
-More specifically, raw whey is transported through a column that has an affinity for protein.
+More specifically, raw whey is transported through a column.
 As the way travels, protein is gathered while the rest of the compounds in the whey pass through.

 At the time of its debut, ion exchange offered the promise of higher selectivity of proteins, yielding dry powders containing 90-96% protein, with virtually no fat or carbs (lactose).
 This would be the equivalent of an isolate whey protein these days.

 However, with the higher protein content also came the denaturing of protein and a reduction in the amount of minerals, immune-boosting fractions, antioxidants, and essential amino acids.
-Additionally, since the ion exchange resins don’t act as filters, this process does not bacteria and other microorganisms achieved by filtration.
+Additionally, since the ion exchange resins do not act as filters, this process does not remove bacteria and other microorganisms achieved by filtration.

-While ion exchange is still used here and there in the industry, it has been surpassed by cold-pressed cross-flow microfiltration -- a cold-temperature process that allows for a high protein content (>90%) along with preserving.
+While ion exchange is still used here and there in the industry, it has been surpassed by cold-pressed cross-flow microfiltration -- a cold-temperature process that allows for a high protein content (>90%) along with preserving health boosting nutrients.

-While protein powder was still finding its groove, another milestone happened in the 80s - the debut of the first true “pre-workout” by today’s standards.
-In 1982, Ultimate Orange launched as the “original protein energy powder” packing a potent combination of whey protein, caffeine, ephedrine and a whole lot more.
-Many lifters in the 80s and 90s thrived on the stuff until it was pulled from store shelves in the late 1990s.
+While protein powder was still finding its groove, another milestone happened in the 80's - the debut of the first true “pre-workout” by today’s standards.
+In 1982, Ultimate Orange launched as the “original protein energy powder” packing a potent combination of whey protein, caffeine, ephedrine and other ingredients.
+It was massively popular in bodybuilding culture until it was pulled from the shelves in the 1990s.

-In 1986, a little company called Optimum Nutrition was born, and in just a few short years, it would become the most recognizable name in the protein game.
-But, it wasn’t Optimum that catapulted protein to the limelight.
-That honor goes to two of the first “legacy” brands that started in the 90s.
+In 1986, Optimum Nutrition was founded, and in just a few short years, it would become the most recognizable name in protein powders.
+But, it was not Optimum that catapulted protein to the limelight.
+That honor goes to two of the first “legacy” brands that started in the 90's.